Careers360 Logo

 A:

-Yes, candidates with a gap year will be eligible for NEET 2024.
+Yes, candidates with a gap year is eligible for NEET 2026.
 Earlier, MCI made amendments to the “Regulations on Graduate Medical Education, 1997” in which it was specified that a student must undergo continuous two years of study to become eligible to take NEET.
-However, this amendment was removed by the Delhi High Court and candidates with gap years can appear for NEET 2024 for now.
+However, this amendment was removed by the Delhi High Court and candidates with gap years can appear for NEET 2026 for now.
 The latest information brochure of NEET also specifies the same.

 Articles